VOL. XCIV, NO. 247

 Frequently Asked Questions

-Which workflows do Nasdaq.com and The Wall Street Journal (WSJ) both support?
+What's the difference between Nasdaq.com and The Wall Street Journal (WSJ)?

-Do Nasdaq.com and The Wall Street Journal (WSJ) require subscriptions?
+How much do Nasdaq.com and The Wall Street Journal (WSJ) cost?

-How can you access Nasdaq.com and The Wall Street Journal (WSJ)?
+Should I choose Nasdaq.com or The Wall Street Journal (WSJ)?

-Nasdaq.com differentiates itself with Real-time U.S. quotes with continuously updating bid/ask via Nasdaq Basic, with data credited to Nasdaq Data Link., Built-in screeners for stocks, ETFs, and mutual funds with filterable metrics., and Options chains enhanced with Greeks such as Delta, Gamma, and Vega., whereas The Wall Street Journal (WSJ) stands out for Comprehensive business and markets reporting, plus a Market Data Center spanning indexes, stocks, bonds, commodities, currencies, and mutual funds., Built-in calendars, including a downloadable U.S. economic calendar and an earnings calendar within Market Data., and Market lists and stats such as 52-week highs/lows, analyst upgrades/downgrades, and dividend pages..
+Choose Nasdaq.com if you need Real-time U.S. quotes with continuously updating bid/ask via Nasdaq Basic, with data credited to Nasdaq Data Link., and Built-in screeners for stocks, ETFs, and mutual funds with filterable metrics..
+Go with The Wall Street Journal (WSJ) if Comprehensive business and markets reporting, plus a Market Data Center spanning indexes, stocks, bonds, commodities, currencies, and mutual funds., and Built-in calendars, including a downloadable U.S. economic calendar and an earnings calendar within Market Data. better fits how you invest.

 Curation & Accuracy